freddymartin03/RL-Q-Learning/README.md

 In the context of the water tank problem, Monte Carlo learning provides a framework to address the challenge of controlling the water level in a tank subject to uncertain outflows.
 By modelling the system dynamics and simulating episodes, the agent can iteratively learn and refine policies that minimise water level deviations and optimise control actions.
 By repeatedly sampling and learning from these trajectories, Monte Carlo learning can provide insights into how to make informed decisions to achieve the desired control objective of maintaining the water tank height at 10m, while considering uncertainties.

+[1] Sutton, R.S. and Barto, A. (2018).
+Reinforcement learning : an introduction.
+Cambridge, Ma ; Lodon: The Mit Press.

+‌